 That being said, it is okay to follow up with a journalist to make sure they didn’t miss your message.
 Just be sure to do it without pestering them.

 “Feel free to follow up after a few days if I miss your message, but after two emails without a response, assume it’s a no. If you’re pitching me an exclusive, I will do my best to give you an answer ASAP so you can pitch elsewhere if I pass,” - Amanda Silberling of TechCrunch.

 “I've also said to agencies that it is sometimes worth sending a PR twice as it may have been missed - or more likely not made the cut on a busy news day and ended up in the bin!
 And it is always worth a follow-up email or call to see if the PR was newsworthy - but not in the morning when the publishing pressure is on!”
 Mike Wackett of The Loadstar

 Like most people, journalists have many forms of social media.
 However, just because it’s public doesn’t mean it’s the appropriate place to try and pitch them.
 In almost all cases, work email is the best.
 When in doubt, check the publication’s website for contact details.

 If you get a response, don’t assume it means the journalist will publish the story.
 Sometimes, other, more interesting, or time-sensitive stories and priorities come into play.
 As a rule of thumb, do not take anything for granted until the article is live.

 Quick Tip: Timing is everything.
 The more time you can give to a journalist, the more likely they will be able to cover your story, assuming they’re willing to in the first place.

-At the end of the day, journalists are obligated to write stories that interest their audience, not to cover your story or company.
-If you want to pitch to a journalist, make sure you have something newsworthy and interesting for their audiences.
+At the end of the day, journalists must write stories that interest their audience, not to cover your story or company.
+If you want to pitch to a journalist, ensure you have something newsworthy and interesting for their audiences.

 For more pitch tips and Tech Crunch Journalists recommendations, check out: